geotools/geotools/docs/user/library/coverage/mosaic.rst

   The :file:`sample_image.dat` (legacy :file:`sample_image`) is a sample image used to determine color model upfront without requiring a full scan.

   By default the sample image file is limited to built-in image formats and color models.
-The old sample image file format that used the ``javax.media.jai.remote.SerializableRenderedImage`` class is also blocked by default.
+The legacy sample image file format that used the ``SerializableRenderedImage`` class is also blocked by default.
   This restriction may be relaxed using the system property ``org.geotools.gce.imagemosaic.sampleimage.allowlist``:

   .. code-block:: properties